What is Anthropology

 One aspect of culture holds a special fascination for most anthropologists: language--hallmark of the human species.
 The organization of systems of sound into language has enabled Homo sapiens to transcend the limits of individual memory.
 Speech is the most efficient medium of communication since DNA for transmitting information across generations.
 It is upon language that culture itself depends--and within language that humanity's knowledge resides.

 Fortunately, the human record is written not only in alphabets and books, but is preserved in other kinds of material remains--in cave paintings, pictographs, discarded stone tools, earthenware vessels, religious figurines, abandoned baskets--which is to say, in tattered shreds and patches of ancient societies.
 Archaeologists interpret this often fragmentary but fascinating record to reassemble long-ago cultures and forgotten ways of life.
+New techniques for recovering and analyzing traces of ancient environments and long-ago human actions are expanding the field far beyond the collection of pots and stone tools.

 Archaeologists, long interested in the classical societies of Greece, Rome, and Egypt, have extended their studies in two directions--backward some 3 million years to the bones and stone tools of our protohuman ancestors, and forward to the reconstruction of lifeways and communities of 19th-century America.
 Regarding the latter, many archaeologists work in the growing field of cultural resource management, to help federal, state, and local governments preserve our nation's architectural, historical, and cultural heritage.